Idelvion Side Effects

 Generic Name: coagulation factor ix

-Note: This page contains information about the side effects of coagulation factor ix.
-Some of the dosage forms included on this document may not apply to the brand name Idelvion.
+Note: This document contains side effect information about coagulation factor ix.
+Some of the dosage forms listed on this page may not apply to the brand name Idelvion.

 For the Consumer